STAT545-UBC-hw-2018-19/hw06-Caroline-Seip/hw06carolineseip.md

 Great, it doesn't work on character data.

-Let's update the 'FtoC' function to throw a custom error if the input is not numeric:
+Let's update the `FtoC` function to throw a custom error if the input is not numeric:

 ``` r
 FtoC <- function (f) {